 The IRB will develop a plan for disseminating such information to participants.

-Contracts should also address the investigator’s access to final study data and analysis for all sites and allow retention of a copy of the data generated at UAB to document the research.
+The contract or funding agreement should also address the investigator’s access to final study data and analysis for all sites and allow retention of a copy of the data generated at UAB to document the research.

 INTELLECTUAL PROPERTY (IP)